this cell is required to run these notebooks on Binder. Make sure that you also have a desktop tab open.

 nbscreenshot(viewer)

-Now we can try and identify the centers of each of the nuclei by finding peaks of the distance transform
+Now we can try to identify the centers of each of the nuclei by finding peaks of the distance transform.

 peak_local_max = feature.peak_local_max(